By JAKE BLEIBERG and MICHAEL TARM

 The district attorney who had been leading the state case, Yvonne Rosales, resigned in November over accusations of incompetence involving hundreds of cases in El Paso and slowing down the case against Crusius.
 Texas Gov. Greg Abbott last month appointed a new district attorney to “restore confidence” in the local criminal justice system.

-Federal prosecutors are still pursuing the death penalty in the case against Sayfullo Saipov, who is accused of using a truck in 2017 to mow down pedestrians and cyclists on a bike path by the Hudson River.
+Federal prosecutors are still pursuing the death penalty in the case against Sayfullo Saipov, who is accused of using a truck in 2017 to mow down pedestrians and cyclists on a bike path in New York City.
 Saipov’s federal capital trial began last week.

 Tarm reported from Chicago.
 Associated Press writer Alanna Durkin Richer in Boston contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.